jimlinntu/ubuntu-on-ubuntu-setup/README.md

     $ chmod 777 ubuntu-virt-shared
     ```

     * NOTE: If you think `chmod 777` is too dirty.
-You can use `sudo setfacl -m libvirt-qemu:rwx ubuntu-virt-shared` to achieve a granular control.
+You might see other solutions like using `setfacl -m u:libvirt-qemu:rwx ubuntu-virt-shared`.
+It will NOT work because in the guest machine, the folder may look like this `drwxrwxr-x  2        1001        1001 4096  二  21 20:25 .`.
+So even as guest user account, you will be treated as `other` which is given `r-x` permission.

 * Paste this section into `<devices> ... </devices>` by `virsh edit ubuntu-virtinstall`:

     ```
     <filesystem type='mount' accessmode='mapped'>
       <driver type='path'/>